SaranyaVelu-SK/React/README.md

 # Single Page Applications:

     A Single Page Application (SPA) is a web app that:
+-SPA stands for  Single Page Application .
+It's a type of web application or website that interacts with the user by dynamically rewriting the current web page rather than loading entire new pages from the server.
+In other words, a single HTML page is loaded initially, and then the content is updated  dynamically as the user interacts with the application, typically through JavaScript
 -    Loads a single HTML page initially
 -    Dynamically updates content on the page using JavaScript
 -    Avoids full page reloads when navigating between "pages"